bitovi/academy/src/technology-consulting/5-communication.md

 4. Fill in the information to run a meeting related to your communication plan.
 5. Assign Chasen an action item to review the page by one week from now.

-## Choosing the right method of communication
+## Choosing the best method of communication

 The following the communication tools that should be present on every project.
 With so many options, it important to pick the correct technology for the type of interaction you expect.
 Immediacy (as in how quickly you need a response) is the governing attribute for each tool.
 Below are a list of common tools used in today’s workplace in order from least immediate to most immediate.